flynndcs/CS467_SU21/README.md

 - [Install buf](https://docs.buf.build/installation/)

 - [Install FoundationDB client and server](https://apple.github.io/foundationdb/downloads.html)
+    - This should start automatically.
+To verify, run `fdbcli` on your command line and check the status.

 - Clone this repository and navigate to root of repository

+## Running the Services (Gateway, Product)

+- Resolve dependency from buf.yaml
+    - `buf beta mod update`

-- Generate gRPC client/server/proxy code
+- Generate gRPC client/server/proxy code and resolve dependencies
     - `buf generate`

 - Navigate to root directory and run: